New and Early Stage Investigators

 The NLM Division of Extramural Programs periodically holds webinars for prospective applicants about NLM's Career Development Awards and Research Project Grant Programs.
 These sessions are designed for postdoctoral trainees and recent graduates from NLM's university-based training programs, and for other NIs and ESIs.
 In the webinars NLM staff present an overview of these programs and answer questions from prospective applicants.
-The most recent webinar was held June 19, 2013.
+The next webinar will be held June 17, 2014.

 View the Question and Answer session that followed the presentation.
 (Webinar Q&A)